 I would be sure to eat this salad within 4 days of whipping it up, or less if you used leftover chicken instead of fresh cooked.
 Keep it in the fridge in an airtight container or your favorite (also airtight) meal prep containers!

-The containers pictured are these 2 Compartment Glass Meal Prep Containers from Prep Naturals.
+The containers pictured are these 2 Compartment Glass Meal Prep Containers (affiliate link!) from Prep Naturals.
 The containers are dishwasher safe, however I prefer to handwash the lids so they last longer.

 Can I freeze the Easy Buffalo Chicken Salad?